 First, let’s wind the clock back to 1945 so you can put Dresden in perspective.

-You may know that in 1945, near the end of WWII, Dresden was virtually reduced to rubble by an Allied fire-bombing campaign.
+You probably know that near the end of WW II, Dresden was virtually reduced to rubble by an Allied fire-bombing campaign.
 People still debate whether the bombing raid was justified, coming so late in the war.